Abandoned & Little-Known Airfields:

 just across the river from the present-day Kansas City Downtown Airport.

-when it was said to have been used for an American Legion air meet.
+This property was first used for aviation in 1921, when it was said to have been used for an American Legion air meet.

-Then, operating under a lease, E.J.
-Sweeny put up a single hangar-workshop
+Operating under a lease, E.J.
+Sweeny put up a single hangar-workshop holding approximately 6 planes & started a flying school.

 In 1925 the field became known as the Sweeny Airport.